twarped/tattered-lead-archaeopteryx/README.md

 Run `node server.js` and it will run on port 3000, or whatever you change it to in the .env file.
 You can also use your own youtube api-key if you want.
 It's just to prevent 429 errors.
 Try to use node 18+ because node 16 doesn't work with proxies very well.
 If you get some errors saying it's missing packages, run `npm install`

+It can download playlists, but if your internet has a smart proxy server, you'll have to run it locally.
+The api key here is just a general key, you can change it to your own in the `.env` file, especially if you have access to special videos.

+Feel free to hack away, check out [ytdl-core](https://github.com/fent/node-ytdl-core/) for more information.

 ## Your Project